sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model.md

 ## Prerequisites

 * An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
-* An Azure Machine Learning workspace.
-If you don't have one, [create one now](https://docs.microsoft.com/azure/machine-learning/how-to-manage-workspace?tabs=python).

 ## Create a training script